anrekov/MERN_lesson/README.md

 ### Redux:

 ---

-_All_ operations with user in one reducer: create, login, auth, delete
+**Redux flow:** "If you want to add anything to your application: any other resourses and functionality you can just simply create a new reducer, new actions file and then create a components.
+That's kind of the flow of redux."

 ---

+_All_ operations with user in one reducer: create, login, auth, delete:

 ```
 case ACCOUNT_DELETED:
 case LOGOUT: